 A common reason of the discussed inefficiency is that the participants reach information about objectives and knowledge of other participants only indirectly through observed data.
 Such an information exchange is slow and thus ineffective.
-It is expected that decision making procedures which take the diversity of objectives into account and are able to exploit the knowledge provided by other participants have a potential to perform better than individually acting participants.
-Our goal is to design methods which allow the participants to share the information on their objectives and knowledge about the system with other participants dealing with the same part of the system and use them to enhance the designed strategies.
-As we are aiming at a distributed solution, these methods are to be applied by individual participants.
-However, a design of the cooperation methods is a matter of a future development.
-At this stage we focus rather on a formulation of the multiple participant decision making.
+It is expected that the participants employing decision making procedures which take the diversity of objectives into account and are able to exploit the knowledge provided by other participants have a potential to perform better than the individually acting participants.
+Our aim is to design methods which allow the participants to share the information on their objectives and knowledge about the system with other participants dealing with the same part of the system and use them to enhance the designed strategies.
+As we seek a distributed solution, these methods are to be applied by individual participants.
+However, a design of the cooperation methods is a matter of Chapters 4 and 5.
+In this Chapter, we focus rather on a formulation of the multiple participant decision making.

 It turns out that the formulation of the problem itself, especially specification of a criterion according to which the quality of sets of participants' decision strategies could be compared, is a hard task.
 Although a wide class of such criterions can be considered, none of them follows directly from the original decision tasks of the individual participants.
 In order to set down a unique criterion, it is necessary to state additional conditions, which are, however, inevitably tightly related to a concrete application.
 For a further discussion a particular set of such conditions is proposed thereinafter.
-It allows to illustrate possible ways of solution of some partial problems related to multiple participant decision making, as well as point out the bottlenecks faced.
+It allows us to illustrate possible ways of solution of some partial problems related to multiple participant decision making and point out the bottlenecks faced.

 This chapter starts with a formal description of a single participant, Section 3.1.
 The formalism is extended to the multiple participants in Section 3.2.
-In Section 3.3, we formulate basic assumptions on which our approach to multiple participant decision making is based.
-Its general aspects are shortly discussed in Section 3.4 and in Section 3.5 they are further inspected for a particular form of the multiple participant decision making participants.
+In Section 3.3, we formulate basic assumptions on which our approach to the multiple participant decision making is based.
+Its general aspects are shortly discussed in Section 3.4 and in Section 3.5 they are further inspected for a particular form of the multiple participant decision making, namely, for the fully cooperating participants.
 The chapter is closed with a short summary, Section 3.6.